cpandar/vilds_interface/README.md

 ## Components
 ### Matlab code:
-`vildsi_export_spikes.m` - outputs spikes to an hdf5 file for easy import in Python
+`vildsi_export_spikes.m` - outputs spikes to an hdf5 file for easy import into Python

 `vildsi_import_results.m` - takes the resulting output and makes it easily parse-able in Matlab